What Are Hemorrhoids?

 Laser treatment of hemorrhoid with IRC (infrared coagulation) is usually very well tolerated with minimal side effects

 There usually are no or few side effects or complications from infrared coagulation, the best hemorrhoid treatment in NYC, although infection or bleeding can occur.
 Although it’s a fairly new technique, it’s been used across the country to treat hemorrhoids successfully.

-To keep the hemorrhoidal disease from returning, our hemorrhoids doctors recommend the following lifestyle changes.
+To keep the hemorrhoidal disease from returning, our doctors recommend the following lifestyle changes.
 Add more fiber to your diet.
+Eating foods that are high in fiber can make stools softer and easier to pass and can help treat and prevent hemorrhoids.
 Get some exercise.
 Drink more water.
 Lose weight, if necessary.
 A sensible diet, moderate exercise, and proper bowel habits will help you remain free of this uncomfortable medical condition.

 Hemorrhoid banding or rubber band ligation is where one or two tiny rubber bands are placed around the base of an internal hemorrhoid with a specialized instrument called a syringe ligator.
 This procedure can also be performed with a banding kit accessory on the tip of a standard colonoscope which is our practice.

 The rubber bands are applied proximal to the hemorrhoidal column, thus, decreasing their blood supply and causing piles to shrink.
 Usually, treatment will only take a few minutes, but the process may be longer if you have multiple hemorrhoids.
 Rubber band ligation is widely used and is effective for removing medium-sized internal hemorrhoids.